-Rehearsals for the band in Lancaster on 08/06/1989 show a band absolutely riffing off an unexpected rise to national stardom.
-They were a band on a mission.
+Rehearsals for the band in Lancaster on 08/06/1989 show the four members absolutely riffing off an unexpected rise to national stardom.
+They were on a mission.

 And this is a perfect example why The Stone Roses were so special at their peak.

 Brown sounding fabulous, John Squire on form, Mani fitting in effortlessly, and a genius drummer almost dominating the show with his singing and rhythm skills.

 Although Ian had been smoking all day so sounds like crap at the ’89 Blackpool gig, the band’s musical abilities are nonetheless on full show.